chrisfalvey/chrisfalvey.github.io/README.md

 # Resume
-**Chris Falvey, *Educator: Applied Learning, Media and Technology***
+**Chris Falvey, *Education, Curriculum Design and Technology***

 ## Objective

-I deliver dynamic and dedicated lessons to secondary students, as well as adult learners.
-With a background in teaching across various educational levels including primary, secondary and post-schooling, I bring a holistic understanding of the curriculum continuum.
-Expertly integrating applied learning, technology, and literacy strategies, my commitment is to inspire students of all ages, fostering an engaging and inclusive learning environment that cultivates academic success and essential life skills.
+I am a passionate teacher with leadership experience, concentrating on developing and implimenting an Applied Curriculum accross multiple years.
+Beyond this, i develop and maintain complex planning and financial spreadsheets aimed at ensuring authentic growth in each.

+I hope to take my experience into an international setting shortly.

 ## Professional History

-#### **2024-CURRENT** Classroom Teacher, *Kyabram P-12 College*: Applied Learning, Digital and Design Technology, Coordination Assistant

-*Further detail to come upon position commencement.*

-#### **2023** Classroom Teacher and E-Learning Coordinator, *St Mary of the Angels College (Nathalia)*: Applied Learning, Digital Technologies, Design Technologies, Media Arts and Leadership for Digital Learning Platforms.
+#### **2023-CURRENT** Classroom Teacher and E-Learning Coordinator, *St Mary of the Angels College (Nathalia)*: Applied Learning, Digital Technologies, Design Technologies, Media Arts and Leadership for Digital Learning Platforms.

 Delivering teaching and learning programs across Applied (VCE VM), Technology and Arts domains, I consistently work towards improving student outcomes, focussing on the whole-student and finding the appropriate interpretation of curriculum.
 Within Technology and Arts classrooms, students deliver reflexive folios that include both theory and practical demonstrations of work.
 Within the VM classrooms, I aim to deliver a scaffolded structure utilising spacing and interleaving to build student understanding of growth.